-If you design fancy cakes from scratch, chances are you use both fondant and gum paste.
-Both of these are pliable, dough-like confection you can color as you choose and model into various shapes.
-Fondant is made with gelatin and remains soft and pliable as you work with it.
-Gum paste is made with egg whites, confectioners’ sugar, and shortening, can be rolled thin and molded, but dries hard and can become brittle.
-While professional bakers may use fondant to cover an entire cake, they are more likely to use gum paste to make decorations.
+If you design celebration cakes from scratch, you probably use fondant and gum paste.
+Both are dense, sweet pastes—you can color them any way you like and model them into various shapes.
+Since fondant is made with gelatin, it remains soft and pliable as you work with it.
+Conversely, gum paste is made with egg whites, powdered sugar, and shortening, and it hardens as it dries.
+Professional bakers usually cover their cakes with fondant and fashion smaller decorations using gum paste.

-This recipe makes make about two pounds of gum paste which is enough for an entire garden of handcrafted sugar flowers!
+This recipe makes make about 2 pounds of gum paste, enough for an entire garden of handcrafted sugar flowers.

 - 2 tablespoons vegetable shortening

-- Pour the egg whites into the mixer bowl and beat with paddle or scraper attachment for about 10 seconds at high speed.
+- Put egg whites into the bowl of a stand mixer fitted with a paddle attachment.
+Mix for 10 seconds at high speed.

 - Add powdered sugar, mixing on low until ingredients are incorporated.
 Increase speed to high and mix for approximately 10 minutes until the mixture forms soft, glossy peaks.
 Scrape down the sides of the bowl and the paddle, then mix for an additional minute.